hxrshdeepsingh/Aurora-Framework/readme.md

 This Python project is structured with the following components:

-- `server/` directory:
+- `server/`
-  - `server.py`: Socket server initialization.
+  - `server.py`  :  Socket server initialization.
-  - `handler.py`: Functions for server validation and operations.
+  - `handler.py` :  Functions for server validation and operations.

-- `storage/` directory: For storing files.
+- `storage/` directory : For storing files.

 <!-- Socket Python Server